German prosecutors charge more VW managers in emissions scandal -dpa

-Autos & TransportationGerman prosecutors charge more VW managers in emissions scandal -dpa

-German prosecutors have charged 15 executives from Volkswagen AG (VOWG_p.DE) and a supplier in connection with the diesel emissions scandal, news agency Deutsche Presse-Agentur (dpa) reported on Saturday.
+BERLIN (Reuters) - German prosecutors have charged 15 executives from Volkswagen AG and a supplier in connection with the diesel emissions scandal, news agency Deutsche Presse-Agentur (dpa) reported on Saturday.

 The suspects are accused of aiding and abetting fraud in combination with tax evasion, indirect false certification and criminal advertising, the news agency reported citing Klaus Ziehe, a spokesman for the Braunschweig prosecutor’s office.